Coastal Carolina University: University housing

-Campus transportation

-The university operates a free shuttle system that runs on both weekdays and weekends.
-The shuttles, modeled after classic trolleys, run approximately every 10 minutes during peak hours, but stop less often during non-peak times.
-The Teal Shuttle route runs on weekdays between main campus and University Place.
-The Black Shuttle route runs between main campus and the Science Center and Band Hall across U.S. 501; the Black Shuttle also stops at the Myrtle Ridge Walmart during evening hours.
-The Bronze Shuttle runs on weekends and services all stops on the shuttle routes.
-The university also runs free shuttles during Fall, Winter, and Spring breaks, shuttling students to and from the Myrtle Beach International Airport and the Florence Amtrak station.
-The shuttle routes converge at a solar-powered bus shelter, donated by the Santee Cooper electric company in front of the Student Center.

-In addition to free shuttles, the university has more than 600 bicycles that are available to be checked out by students for use on campus.
-Until the Fall 2020 semester, the campus housed an on-campus fleet of Zipcars.

 Student activities

 Student organizations include the Student Government Association (SGA), S.T.A.R.
-(Students Taking Active Responsibility) and the Coastal Activities Board, along with a number of other academic, honor, service, interest, social and religious organizations.
+(Students Taking Active Responsibility) and the Coastal Activities Board, along with a number of other academic, honor, service, interest, social, and religious organizations.
 Intramural sports are also offered through the Department of Campus Recreation.

 The SGA is the governing body of the campus and is in charge of allocating and disbursing funds to the clubs and organizations on campus.
-Executive positions include president, executive vice-president, chief of staff, president pro-tempore, vice president for finance and vice president for public relations.
+Executive positions include president, executive vice-president, chief of staff, president pro-tempore, vice president for finance, and vice president for public relations.
 Elections for SGA positions are held each spring.
 The SGA's legislative body is composed of two senators from each grade and college who are elected by the student body.
 SGA has passed legislation to change various policies on campus.
-Over the years, they have passed legislation to create the HTC Center, Rowdy Rooster and have made replacement CINO cards free to students as well as more.
+Over the years, they have passed legislation to create the HTC Center, Rowdy Rooster, and have made replacement CINO cards free to students.

 Club sports

-Coastal Carolina University also boasts an array of 22 competitive and non-competitive club sports including: baseball, soccer (M), soccer (W), lacrosse (M), lacrosse (W), fishing, surfing, rugby, equestrian, field hockey, and Quidditch.
+Coastal Carolina University boasts an array of 22 competitive and non-competitive club sports including: baseball, soccer (M), soccer (W), lacrosse (M), lacrosse (W), fishing, surfing, rugby, equestrian, and field hockey among others.

 The Chanticleer Rugby club, a member of USA Rugby South, won the Small College National Championship in 2009.
-The club also won the 2009 NSCRO Men's Division III Rugby Tournament.
+The club also won the 2009 NSCRO Men's Division III Rugby tournament.